espena/sosicon/README.markdown

 files.
 Support for shape and other formats is yet to be implemented.
 TSV is well supported for some features, but the parser is still under development.

+SOSI is a data format used for exchanging geographical information in Norway.
+The name is an acronym for _"Samordnet Opplegg for Stedfestet Informasjon"_, which translates into something like _"Coordinated Approach for Geospatial Information"_.
+[Wikipedia](https://en.wikipedia.org/wiki/SOSI) has more.

 Contributors are most welcome!

 ## Features